MrOnak/avr_logicanalyzer/Readme.md

 the serial2USB converter to the VCC/GND pins through the ICSP header.

 ## A word of caution
-Note that the circuit is very barebones, because it was made to explore what is possible.
-For a real-life circuit you will want to add measures to protect agains over current and over voltage, wrong polarization etc.
+Note that the circuit is very bare-bones, because it was made to explore what is possible.
+For a real-life circuit you will want to add measures to protect against over current and over voltage, wrong polarization etc.

 Also, a on/off switch and a "on" LED might be useful.